The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **[Cheat sheet](https://media.discordapp.net/attachments/919447066168668171/920093248360439818/MUDRA_GUIDE_ew.png?width=704&height=545)**

 It is important for a Ninja to understand and confidently know each ninjutsu combination, as our rotation demands excessive use of Ten, Chi and Jin to formulate some of our strongest GCDs.
 With a 20 second cooldown on our mudras, we expect to get three natural ninjutsus a minute.
-One ninjutsu will be used on **Suiton** when Trick Attack is 20s or less on cooldown, as we need the Suiton buff to use Trick.
+One ninjutsu will be used on **Suiton** when Trick Attack is 20 seconds or less on cooldown, as we need the Suiton buff to use Trick.
 The other two should be used ideally within Trick Attack as **Raitons**.

 **Kassatsu** provides us with an additional ninjutsu every minute and should be used as Hyosho Ranyru on one to two targets, or as Goka Mekkyaku when there are three+ targets.